tareq1988/woocommerce-bkash/readme.txt

 = Using the Plugin =

-* Download the plugin, Install and active it, as you're normally install and active other plugin too,
+* Download the plugin, Install and active it, as you normally install and active other plugin too,

 * Normally, you would not find any settings or options to use in the Dashboard, rather go to <strong>WooCommerce</strong> > <strong>Settings</strong> from your <strong>Dashboard</strong>, location URL would be exactly like below -